rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 Follow the instructions from this document: https://github.com/trustedanalytics/platform-wiki/wiki/Platform-Deployment-Procedure:-bosh-deployment

-NOTE: _**All the initial build errors were due to the lack of documentation when setting up the tfvars**_
+NOTE: _**All the initial build errors were due to the lack/incorrect/unclear documentation when setting up the tfvars**_

 NOTE: _**I had to manually add the floating ip the bastion server after the build was done**_